 Gibbs High School

-- Gibbs High School's student population of 1349 students has stayed relatively flat over five school years.
+- Gibbs High School's student population of 1,222 students has declined by 9% over five school years.

-- The teacher population of 82 teachers has declined by 17% over five school years.
+- The teacher population of 82 teachers has stayed relatively flat over five school years.

 |School Type||Magnet School|